JustineLee103/connnectfour/README.md

-# Conenct Four in React
+# Connect Four in React